sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 \end{bmatrix} \, .$$

-The corresponding computational graph is shown in Figure 16, where circular nodes correspond to elementary operators, in this case addition, multiplication, division and the sign function.
+The corresponding computational graph is shown in Figure 16, where circular nodes correspond to primitive functions, in this case addition, multiplication, division and the sign function.
 Scalar inputs $x_i$ and outputs $y_j$ are shown in rectangular nodes.
 Instead of evaluating the original compute graph for a given input $\mathbf{x}$,